Rationale and impact

 Based on the evidence, the committee decided that intravenous volume expansion should be used only for inpatients at particularly high risk and that oral hydration should be encouraged in all other adults at increased risk of contrast-induced acute kidney injury.

 Although the committee agreed that oral hydration regimens were non-inferior to intravenous hydration regimens at preventing contrast-induced acute kidney injury, there was not enough comparative data to enable them to be clear about which oral fluid (if any) was most effective.
 There was some limited evidence that N-acetylcysteine was not beneficial.
 However, the committee agreed that, in the absence of evidence of harm, this was not sufficient to make a recommendation to restrict its use.
-Therefore, it made a research recommendation on different oral fluids and different oral fluid regimens, with and without N-acetylcysteine.
+Therefore, it made a recommendation for research on different oral fluids and different oral fluid regimens, with and without N-acetylcysteine.

 The committee did not consider it necessary for all patients being offered iodine-based contrast media to be routinely discussed with a nephrology team, but concluded that this was important for adults on renal replacement therapy, including people with a kidney transplant.
 The radiology team responsible for administering the contrast medium or the healthcare professional offering the procedure, such as a cardiologist, would usually do this.
 For people with other contraindications to intravenous fluids, the committee agreed that the decision to give iodine-based contrast media was better made by individual healthcare professionals.